Proper Funds Management (Policy 6380)

 - Correcting Entries that occur at the end of the fiscal year.

 In rare cases, there may be compelling circumstances where exceptions to this policy may be warranted.
-Exceptions to policy will be reviewed and made on a case-by-case basis by the Vice President and Chief Financial Officer, or designee.
+Exceptions to policy will be reviewed and made on a case-by-case basis by the Chief Financial and Operating Officer and Vice President for Finance and Operations, or designee.